AmaliaTemneanu/AmaliaTemneanu/README.md

 ### Hi 👋, I'm Amalia

-A Data Scientist with over 9 years experience in data modeling, corporate finance, business advisory and financial markets
+Data Scientist with over 10 years of experience in machine learning, data modeling, business advisory, and financial markets

-🔭 I’m currently working on the development of a predictive model for Social Media Engagement leveraging Natural Language Processing(NLP) techniques
+🔭 I’m currently working on the development of predictive models for agri-commodities

-👯 I’m looking to collaborate on NLP Projects

 📫 How to reach me: amalia.temneanu@gmail.com